Raptors vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Raptors vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics (54-25) host the Toronto Raptors (40-39) after winning four straight home games.
-The Celtics are favored by 5.5 points in the matchup, which starts at 7:30 PM ET on Wednesday, April 5, 2023.
+The Boston Celtics (55-25) host the Toronto Raptors (40-40) after winning five home games in a row.
+The Celtics are favored by just 2.5 points in the contest, which starts at 7:30 PM ET on Friday, April 7, 2023.

 Raptors vs. Celtics Odds & Info